 How to use fennel

-An Italian favorite with pasta: In Italian cuisine, chopped fennel bulb is used in pasta sauces or steamed and tossed with fresh herbs and a basic vinaigrette.
+An Italian favorite with pasta: In Italian cuisine, the chopped bulb is used in pasta sauces or steamed and tossed with fresh herbs and a basic vinaigrette.
 Try this luscious Fennel Pasta.

-A celery swap-in: Substitute fennel bulb for celery wherever the latter is called for in raw or lightly cooked preparations.
+A celery substitute: Swap it in for celery wherever the latter is called for in raw or lightly cooked preparations.

-Gratin: Fennel is a wonderful vegetable to use in savory gratins like Caramelized Leek, Fennel, & Onion Gratin.
+Gratin: It’s a wonderful vegetable to use in savory gratins like Caramelized Leek, Fennel, & Onion Gratin.

-Soups and stews: Cooked and puréed, fennel makes a delicious creamed soup.
+Soups and stews: Cooked and puréed, this unique veggie makes a delicious creamed soup.
 Here’s a simple vegan Creamed Fennel Soup.
 Other ideas to explore are Roasted Fennel and Potato Soup and Fennel and Chickpea Stew Provençal.

-Pickled: Bite-sized sections of fennel can be pickled just as you would any other kind of pickle.
-Use your favorite pickle recipe, swapping in fennel for cucumbers, let’s say, or try this Quick Pickled Fennel.
+Pickled: Bite-sized sections can be pickled just as you would any other kind of pickle.
+Use your favorite pickle recipe, swapping it in for cucumbers, let’s say, or try this Quick Pickled Fennel.

-Grilled: Brush 1/2-inch-thick fennel slices with enough olive oil to very lightly coat.
+Grilled: Brush 1/2-inch-thick slices of the bulb with enough olive oil to very lightly coat.
 Cook on both sides on a medium-hot grill or grill pan, until tender-crisp and showing nice grill marks.
 If desired, toss with vinaigrette.
 Season with salt and pepper.
 Can be eaten hot or cold.

-Salads of all kinds: Add thinly sliced fennel bulb (cut about 2 inches in length) to any kind of green salad.
+Salads of all kinds: Add the thinly sliced bulb (cut about 2 inches in length) to any kind of green salad.
 Citrus is a perfect companion, as seen in the recipe just above, Jícama and Fennel Salad with Oranges and Herbs.
+Another delicious dish is Roasted Beet and Fennel Salad with Beet Greens and Oranges.

 See more Good Food Guides on this site.